Jayneey/Tradewise/README.md

 ## TRADEWISE
-Welcome to the repository for TRADEWIZE, an e-commerce website carried out in fulfillment of ALX Webstack Portfolio Project
+Welcome to the repository for TRADEWIZE, an e-commerce website carried out in fulfillment of the ALX Webstack Portfolio Project

 ## Technologies Used
 <p/>Tailwind css
-<p/>Headlessui for components like Combo box Dropdown .....
+<p/>HeadlessUI for components like Combo box Dropdown .....
 APIs: RapidAPI to get Car Informations  {https://www.imagin.studio/car-image-api}
       Imagin Studio to get Cars images  {https://www.imagin.studio/car-image-api}